wxie2017/wxie2017.github.io/pages/speech/be_nice.md

 fully absorb it?

 When you told your friends Toastmasters are good, Yu-Life club is nice.
-And invited them to come, but they didn's show up.
-This shows the reality
-- while learning how to communicate well is hard, actually getting anyone to listen is many times harder.
+And invited them to come, but they didn't show up.
+This shows the reality: while learning how to communicate well is hard, actually getting anyone to listen is many times harder.

 And since mobile phones and social media all this has got many times harder;